gitlabhq/gitlab-ci-runner/README.md

 ## Easily add Runners to existing GitLab CI

-GitLab.com uses GitLab-CI to test our own builds.
+GitLab.com uses GitLab CI to test our own builds.
 To quickly spin up some extra runners in time of need, we have setup a runner as described above, with all the relevant dependencies for our builds and have taken a snapshot of this runner.

 To quickly add a runner, have the registration token at hand and: